What Type of Birth Injury Compensation Can My Family?

 Statute of Limitations in Birth Injury Cases

-Most states have a specific timeline, referred to as a statute of limitations, within which parents can file a lawsuit.
-In many birth injury cases, special rules extend or pause (toll) that timeline.
-For example, some jurisdictions allow a claim to be filed on behalf of the child until the child reaches a certain age.
-Your lawyer can analyze whether your claim is still viable under your state’s laws.
+Most states have a specific timeline, referred to as a statute of limitations, within which parents can file a birth injury lawsuit.
+In many cases, special rules extend or pause (toll) that timeline.
+For example, some jurisdictions allow a suit to be filed on behalf of the child until the child reaches a certain age.
+A lawyer can tell you what your statute of limitations is under your state’s laws.

 Caps on Damages